| Introduction Degenerative Suspensory Ligament Desmitis (DSLD) is a

 in the pastern joint.
 Subluxation of the pastern joint is

+obvious as the horse becomes coon footed.
 4. Thermography will show significant warming over the

+areas of the suspensory branches.
 5. Nuclear scintigraphy clearly demonstrates a unique

 distribution in both the soft tissue phase and bone phase.
 The